AmericanAirlines/simple-env/README.md

 Interested in contributing to the project?
 Check out our [Contributing Guidelines](./.github/CONTRIBUTING.md).

 ## Running Locally

 1. Install dependencies with `npm i`
 1. Run `npm run dev` to compile and re-compile on change
 1. Run `npm link`
 1. Navigate to another Node.js project and run `npm link simple-env`

-You can now use Simple Env functionality within your project.
+You can now use simple-env functionality within your project.
 On changing/adding functionality, the `simple-env` package will update within your other project so you can test changes immediately.